NinjaPhenix/ForgeMods/README.md

-# FabricMods
+# ForgeMods
-Singular repo for all my fabric mods.
+Singular repo for all my forge mods.

-Why?
-To make maintaining mods slightly easier and less annoying.

 For respective mod licenses look at the LICENSE file in their respective directory
 ## [Todo List](todo.md)